ECB Bancorp (ECBK)

 Brandon N. Lavertu Executive Vice President, Chief Financial Officer

-Brandon N. Lavertu was appointed Chief Financial Officer of ECB Bancorp, Inc. and Everett Co-operative Bank, effective July 17, 2024.
-He joined the company in March 2022 and previously served as Senior Vice President and Chief Accounting Officer.
-Before his tenure at ECB Bancorp, Mr. Lavertu held senior roles at Cambridge Savings Bank as First Vice President and Controller from August 2019 to December 2021, and at Belmont Savings Bank as Senior Vice President from February 2015 to August 2019.
-He possesses 12 years of experience in the banking sector.
+Brandon N. Lavertu was appointed as Chief Financial Officer for ECB Bancorp and Everett Co-operative Bank effective July 17, 2024.
+He joined ECB Bancorp upon its organization in March 2022, and has served as Senior Vice President and Chief Accounting Officer of the Bank since December 2021.
+Before his time at ECB Bancorp, Mr. Lavertu was First Vice President and Controller of Cambridge Savings Bank from August 2019 to December 2021, and Senior Vice President of Belmont Savings Bank from February 2015 to August 2019.

 John A. Citrano Executive Vice President, Chief Operating Officer